tvenk/invoke-ai-tool/README.md

 1.  **Open your terminal.**
 2.  **Run the Tool:**
-    * **If you installed by running the Python script directly:** Navigate to the directory where you saved `invoke.py` and run:
+    * **If you installed by running the Python script directly:** Navigate to the directory where you saved `invoke.py` (and activated your virtual environment) and run:
         ```bash
         python3 invoke.py
         ```
     * **If you installed using the `.deb` package:** Simply run:
         ```bash
-        ai-interaction-tool
+        invoke
         ```
 3.  **Select an AI Destination:** The tool will display a numbered list of the AI sites you have configured.
 Enter the number corresponding to the AI you want to use and press Enter.
 4.  **Select Browser Data Directory:** If you have configured multiple browser data directories, you will be prompted to select which one to use for this session.
 Enter the name of the desired directory.